Jeilson-Dev/check/README.md

   - "// fix:" # here when using special characters like colon ':' yaml will interpret this as a nested object so to avoid this we use double quoted patterns like these example
   - "// todo:"

+warnings: # this represents the pattern that will only log to remember that has unsolved tasks instead
+  - "// todo:"

 target: # we can explicit the file type that we wish focus to ignore the others types if this is empty, check command will check all filetypes
   - dart